 We have the opportunity to purchase the only working fiber mill in Kentucky.
 We plan to relocate it from south central Kentucky to Shelby County, minutes from I-64.
 The last working mill in the state has decided to sell, leaving our 10,000 producers without a local processing center.
-Our mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, keep KY wool KY Proud, and act as a step in the vertical integration of fiber and textile production in our state.
+Our mill will provide jobs, centralize wool production in the state, allow us to have a statewide Fibershed affiliate, and act as a step in the vertical integration of fiber and textile production in our state.

 Producers will be able to have their animals sheared at the mill and either receive a check for selling their fiber to us or place their order for processing.
 A dedicated shearing crew will not only be on hand in our shearing shed, but will eventually travel to arranged locations statewide to offer mobile shearing days.

-Of course we'll offer all the services on which you depend: scouring, picking, carding, roving, spinning, corespun, and blending.
+Of course we'll offer all the services on which you depend: scouring, picking, carding, roving, spinning, dehairing, corespun, and blending.

 In addition to hosting tours and artists in residence, we will provide year-round shearing lessons, host some of the state fiber activities, and provide a home for Kentucky's annual Wool Pool.
 We will partner with local agricultural programs, universities, and high schools to create internship opportunities.
 Down the road we intend to have on-site exhibition stations: plots of natural dye and fiber plants, a barn with a variety of KY's fiber animals, craftspeople in residence, etc.

 Parity Pricing for Producers